Tunisia votes in first free municipal elections - Journal du Cameroun

 President Beji Caid Essebsi has called for a “massive turnout”.

-“For the first time (since the revolution) the Tunisian people are called to participate in municipal elections, something that seems simple but it is very important,” he said on Friday.

-Casting his ballot on Sunday, Essebsi again urged Tunisians to vote, saying “democracy cannot be imposed but must be exercised”.
+Casting his ballot on Sunday, Essebsi he urged Tunisians to vote, saying “democracy cannot be imposed but must be exercised”.

 Rached Ghannouchi, head of the Islamist Ennahdha movement, also urged a large turnout by “young Tunisian voters”, admitting however that politicians “don’t hold all the keys to progress”.